apache/airflow/contributing-docs/11_provider_packages.rst

 Provider packages
 =================

-Airflow 2.0 is split into core and providers.
+Airflow is split into core and providers.
 They are delivered as separate packages:

-* ``apache-airflow`` - core of Apache Airflow
+* ``apache-airflow`` - core of Apache Airflow (there are few more sub-packages separated)
 * ``apache-airflow-providers-*`` - More than 70 provider packages to communicate with external services

 **The outline for this document in GitHub is available at top-right corner button (with 3-dots and 3 lines).**